Orioles rally to defeat Rays in series opener

 Alberto then hit a solo shot in the eighth.
 Paul Fry (1-0) earned the victory for the Orioles in relief while Pete Fairbanks (1-1) took the loss.
 Cole Sulser earned his second save.

 The two starters didn't last long.
 Cobb went four innings for Baltimore, and Blake Snell, who is building up his arm after surgery, went three-plus.
 The Orioles finally got Chris Davis back, albeit briefly, into the lineup.
-Davis was being watched for COVID-19, according to MLB.com, after displaying a higher temperature two days ago -- but said he never had one.
+Davis was being watched for COVID-19 after displaying a higher temperature two days ago -- but Davis said he never had what he would call "a fever."

-MLB.com said Davis reported he had "at least eight" negative COVID-19 tests since Wednesday, but was held back from the team.
-He came in as a pinch-hitter in the fourth and went 0-for-2. --Field Level Media
+Davis told reporters he had "at least eight" negative COVID-19 tests since Wednesday, but was held back from the team.
+He came in as a pinch-hitter in the fourth and went 0-for-2.

 - READ MORE ON: